Marie von Brühl

-Marie Sophie Gräfin von Brühl (Countess Marie Sophie von Brühl); (3 June 1779 – 28 January 1836) was a member of the noble German Brühl family originating in Thuringia.
+Marie Sophie von Clausewitz (born Maria Sophia Gräfin von Brühl; 3 June 1779 – 28 January 1836) was a member of the noble German Brühl family originating in Thuringia.
 In addition to her career as a patron of the arts in Berlin, she is known for editing and publishing the work of her husband Carl von Clausewitz, especially his military treatise On War.